elastic/integrations/packages/aws/docs/dynamodb.md

 Use the Amazon DynamoDB integration to collect metrics related to your Amazon DynamoDB databases.
 Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference metrics when troubleshooting an issue.
-For example, you could use this data to view the provisioned throughput capacity for a new provisioned table in Amazon DynamoDB.
-Then you can alert the relevant budget holder about those throughput capacity units by email.
+For example, you could use this data to visualize consumed read and write capacity units.
+You can then create alerts based on used or unused capacity, so that the relevant users can better scale their provisioned throughput capacity.
+This might mean they increased the capacity to provide more resources, or reduced capacity to save on costs.

 ## Data streams
 The Amazon DynamoDB integration collects one type of data: metrics.

 **Metrics** give you insight into the state of Amazon DynamoDB.
 Metric data streams collected by the Amazon DynamoDB integration include the maximum number of read and write capacity units that can be used by an account, and more.
-See more details in the [Metrics](#metrics-reference).
+See more details in the [Metrics reference](#metrics-reference).

 ## Requirements
 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.